 With the love of animals and the desire to protect the bison, we have made a pop-up card of the bison model for everyone who uses this greeting card to share and send on holidays to spread the love for the bison.

-The pop-up greeting card is modeled on a three-dimensional bison with reddish-brown fur, tall but narrow-bodied with a pronounced shoulder hump, short and robust legs, brown hair with a black nose and large head and curved horns, thick hairs at the distinctive neck and chest are made of dark brown color.
+The pop up paper cards is modeled on a three-dimensional bison with reddish-brown fur, tall but narrow-bodied with a pronounced shoulder hump, short and robust legs, brown hair with a black nose and large head and curved horns, thick hairs at the distinctive neck and chest are made of dark brown color.

 If you are an animal lover or want a collection of animals, this is an indispensable gift.
-From small pieces of paper, it was crafted to build a popup card with true shapes and colors.
+From small pieces of paper, it was crafted to build a pop up cards birthday with true shapes and colors.

 A product includes: Pop-up card, Thank you and meaning; Wishing notepaper; yellow emulsion Envelope, code discount, Polybag to cover and protect all.